ethi-technologies/policies/ethi-privacy-statement.md

 We share your User Personal Information, if you consent, after letting you know what information will be shared, with whom, and why.
 For example, if you wish to connect to an Ethi feature that uses a third-party data provider, you may be asked to share your email address, or other pieces of information, for instance to verify your identity.

 #### For legal disclosure
-Ethi aims for full transparency with users if we ever need to use your data to comply with legal process and legal obligations (we hope we don't!).
+Ethi aims for full transparency with users if we ever need to use your User Personal Information to comply with legal process and legal obligations (we hope we don't!).
 Unless prevented from doing so by law or court order, we make as good an effort as we are reasonably able to notify users of any legally compelled or required disclosure of their information.
-Ethi aims to never have to disclose user data, but may disclose User Personal Information to law enforcement if legally required in response to a valid subpoena, court order, search warrant, a similar government order, or when we believe in good faith that disclosure is necessary to comply with our legal obligations, or to protect the public at large.
+Ethi aims to never have to disclose any encrypted, user-uploaded data, but may disclose User Personal Information to law enforcement if legally required in response to a valid subpoena, court order, search warrant, a similar government order, or when we believe in good faith that disclosure is necessary to comply with our legal obligations, or to protect the public at large.
+We don't believe this will ever happen.

 #### Change in control or sale
 If we are involved in a merger, sale, or acquisition of corporate entities or business units, may share User Personal Information with the acquiring party.
 If any such change of ownership happens, we will notify you on our Website or by email before any transfer of your User Personal Information and we will ensure that it is under terms that preserve the confidentiality of User Personal Information.
 The organization receiving any User Personal Information will have to honor any promises we made in our Privacy Statement or Terms of Service.